NoonieBao/ZenMode/README.md

 # NightGuardian
-An Xposed module that would halt applications when you ought to be sleeping 😪
+An Xposed module that would halt APPs in your sleeping time 😪

 # Usage